DoTheEvo/NAS-MergerFS-SnapRAID/readme.md

   </details>

+  * Create `~/disks-fstab-entries.sh` and paste the code
   * Make the script executable: `chmod +x disks-fstab-entries.sh`
-  * Run it: `./disks-fstab-entries.sh`<br>
+  * Run it: `~/disks-fstab-entries.sh`<br>
-    It echoes stuff into the terminal for you to copy/paste into fstab.
+    It echoes into the terminal for you to copy/paste into fstab.
-  * Remove the lines you don't want, **edit the mount points** as needed since they all are set to `/mnt/disk_X`
+  * Remove the lines you don't need, **edit the mount points** if needed, since they are taken from labels

 To mount all disks defined in fstab - `sudo mount -a` or just reboot.<br>
 Check if all is fine with `lsblk` and `lsblk -f` and `duf` or `dysk`.